1954 in Vietnam: August

 A U.S. navy ship, the USS Menard, left Haiphong carrying 1,924 refugees on a three-day journey to Saigon.
 The Geneva Accords allowed for free movement between the northern and southern zones of Vietnam for a period of 300 days.
 The Menard was the first of many U.S. and French navy ships to transport refugees from north to south.
 The navy program to transport refugees from the north to the south was called Operation Passage to Freedom.

-From August 1954 until July 1955, between 600,000 and one million northerners moved south, while between 14,000–45,000 civilians and approximately 100,000 Viet Minh fighters moved in the opposite direction.
+From August 1954 until July 1955, between 600,000 and one million northerners moved south, while between 14,000 and 45,000 civilians and approximately 100,000 Viet Minh fighters moved in the opposite direction.
 About 75 percent of the migrants to the south were Catholics.

 North Vietnam left behind in South Vietnam 8,000 to 10,000 covert civilian and military personnel, most of them members of the communist party.

 The task of the "stay-behinds" was political activism to ensure a victory for Ho Chi Minh in the national elections called for in 1956 in the Geneva Accords.

 Among the American naval personnel working in Haiphong was Dr. Tom Dooley who would write an influential, best-selling, anti-communist book, Deliver us From Evil, and become one of the most outspoken anti-communists of the day.